 Volunteers are always welcomed to drive, help distribute, and/or retrieve the bags!
-This year's bag distribution took place on Saturday, November 9th and was followed by the "pickup day" on Saturday, November 16th.
-In total, over 15,000 cans, containers, and non-perishables were collected by our troop for Bread of Life Food Pantry and we'd love to top that this year!
+This year's bag distribution will be on Saturday, November 14th from 8-1 and "pick up" will be on Saturday, November 21st from 8-1.
+Last year, over 15,000 cans, containers, and non-perishables were collected by our troop for Bread of Life Food Pantry and we'd love to top that this year!

-Anyone interested in volunteering next year can reach out to Bill at or to our office at firstname.lastname@example.org.
+Anyone interested in volunteering can reach out to Bill at or to our office at email@example.com.

 Bread of Life Food Pantry

 Based out of Epworth Methodist Church, this vital ministry helps to feed the 250+ working families that are struggling to make ends meet.

 With all of the churches in the Tri-Boro donating, every bit of food helps to stock the shelves.
 Each church is given certain needed items and Bethany's designated items include cold cereal, canned fruit, baked beans, spaghetti, canned meatballs and sauce, canned ravioli, or macaroni & cheese.

 For Thanksgiving this year, they are asking for stuffing, instant mashed potatoes, and canned yams, fruit, and gravy.
 Also, Lois is helming an additional donation of money toward turkeys.
 Money for that can be left in the Narthex (just inside the front door of Bethany).